Ghani named Afghan president-elect after deal to end election dispute

 He appeared to have won a concession to at least delay making the results public, though Nuristani said on Sunday the full count would be provided at a later date.

 Ghani and Abdullah ratified the power-sharing agreement earlier on Sunday at the presidential palace, joined by outgoing leader Hamid Karzai.
-The rivals-turned-partners shared a brief embrace after signing the papers.
+The rivals-turned-partners shared a brief embrace after signing.

 The negotiated end to the crisis was far from the smooth election process that the U.S. and its allies had envisioned.
-They had hoped for an exemplary democratic transfer of power ahead of the end of the military mission that started with the 2001 ouster of the Islamist Taliban for sheltering al Qaeda leaders behind the 9/11 attacks on the United States.
+They had hoped for a plausible democratic transfer of power ahead of the end of the military mission that started with the 2001 ouster of the Islamist Taliban for sheltering al Qaeda leaders behind the Sept.
+11 attacks on the United States.

 Still, after weeks of election uncertainty that at times seemed about to descend into political and ethnic violence, the resolution was greeted with relief by many Afghans.